hankhank10/scrap/README.md

 # scrap

-scrap() is an easy way of working out what is going on within your python scripts even if you don't have access to where the terminal where they are running - say there's a GUI which takes the full screen or you are on a remote headless server
+scrap() is an easy way of working out what is going on within your python scripts even if you don't have access to the terminal where they are running - say there's a GUI which takes the full screen or you are on a remote headless server

 It can direct output - either manually or automatically - to a "scrap" which you can create at https://scrap.rest/